 Step Activity 1.
-Run /BTI/TE_REP_MDR_OBJECT_DI_LINK program in the Domain Controller.
+Run /BTI/TE_REP_MDR_OBJECT_DI_LINK program in the satellite Development system to create the linkages.
 Function module flag should be left unticked.
 "Save links determined" should be ticked to avoid errors.
 This will typically run for several days and use a lot of data.